 No Leave J2 blank.
+Yes Read on.

-Write at J2 the value (on 30 June 2017) of the SMSF's beneficial interest in non-residential real property that is:
+Write at J2 the value (on 30 June 2022) of the SMSF's beneficial interest in non-residential real property that is:

-- located in Australia, and - held in a trust as security for a borrowing under a limited recourse borrowing arrangement.
+- · located in Australia, and - held in a trust as security for a borrowing under a limited recourse borrowing arrangement.